fathzer/docker-db-backup/README.md

 >Your token is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 >Keep it in a secure place as it allows to access to your backup folder on Dropbox

-Copy the token when type exit to close the executing container.
+Copy the token, you'll have to reuse it in jdbbackup configuration file.